-Initial router configuration can be made via a web browser running on your PC.
-Here you can perform router monitoring, configuration, and administration.
-First, connect the PC to the default LAN interface described in the Start Guide application note [1].
-To get the router interface, enter the https://192.168.1.1 address in a web browser.
+To get the router web interface, enter the https://192.168.1.1 address in a web browser.
 Please note that usage of the HTTPS protocol for secure communication over the network is required.

 There is just the root user account created on the router by default.
-See the product label on the router for its default password.
-Log in to the web interface by the root user and his password.
-If logged in successfully, the user will have access to the router web interface, see Figure 11.
-See the configuration manual [2] of the router for a detailed description and examples of the router configuration.
+See the product label on the router for its default password1.
+Log in to the web interface with the root user and his password.
+If logged in successfully, the user will have access to the router web interface, see Figure 21.
+See the router configuration manual [1] for a detailed description and examples of the router configuration.

-- After logging on to the device for the first time, we strongly recommend changing the default password due to security reasons. - For security reasons, we highly recommend updating the router's firmware to the latest version regularly.
-Downgrading the firmware to an older version than the production version or uploading firmware intended for a different device may cause the device's malfunction. - All routers have the WebAccess/DMP client pre-installed by default.
+After logging on to the device for the first time, we strongly recommend changing the default password due to security reasons.

+For security reasons, we recommend regularly updating the router's firmware to the latest version.
+Downgrading the firmware to an older version than the production version or uploading firmware intended for a different device may cause the device's malfunction.

+All routers have the WebAccess/DMP client pre-installed by default.
 The activated client periodically uploads router identifiers and configuration to the WebAccess/DMP server.
-See the configuration manual [2], chapter Basic Information -> WebAccess/DMP Configuration, for more information.
+See the configuration manual [1], chapter Basic Information -> WebAccess/DMP Configuration, for more information.